Growth Hormone Blood Test

 How does GH Affect Adults and Children?

-Even though the growth hormone masters the growing process, there are also other hormones involved, which in case of abnormalities, should be checked.
+Even though the growth hormone masters the growing process, there are also other hormones involved, which, in cases of abnormalities, should be checked.
 Out of the most important hormones, we recall TSH, adrenocorticotropic hormone, LH, and FSH, which affect the growing process indirectly.

 When Do You Need to Test for HGH?